mcyaputra/Web-Application-to-Explore-Data-in-Postgres/README.md

 ## Starting the web app

-1. Set terminal working directory to the project folder/location
+1. In terminal, set working directory to the project folder/location
-2. In terminal, type "docker compose up -d"
+2. Type "docker compose up -d" in your terminal
 3. Go to browser, type "localhost:8501"

 Note: Pre installation of Python, Postgres, Streamlit etc are not necessary.
-Dockerfile and Dockercompose will set up required environment for the application to run on your machine.
+Dockerfile and DockerCompose will set up required environment for the application to run on your machine.

 ## Citations